robyndahl/AdvancedPaleobiology/Lectures/Morpho2.md

 ## Use ggplot to plot the data

 `ggplot2` is a powerful data visualization package that we will not discuss extensively in this course.
 I will, however, provide examples of how to use `ggplot2` to visualize our projects.
-You can also learn `ggplot2` and there rest of `tidyverse` on your own, with the help of the book *R for Data Science* (conviently available [here](https://r4ds.had.co.nz/)).
+You can also learn `ggplot2` and the rest of `tidyverse` on your own, with the help of the book *R for Data Science* (conviently available [here](https://r4ds.had.co.nz/)).

 ````R
 > install.packages("tidyverse")